Boiling Point (2023 TV series): Production

 The series is a sequel to the 2021 film Boiling Point, a one-shot film set in a restaurant kitchen.
 It itself was an expansion of a 2019 short film of the same name, also directed by Philip Barantini and starring Stephen Graham.
 In October 2022 it was announced that a series following on from the film with the same creative team had been commissioned by BBC One.

 The series consists of four one-hour episodes, with Barantini directing the first two and Mounia Akl directing the last two.
 Graham Drover is the series producer and Rebecca Ferguson is executive producer for the BBC.
 The series is written by James Cummings with writers Dan Cadan, Alex Tenenbaum, and Nathaniel Stevens joining the team.

+Walters said that the series aimed to explore both the kitchen ("the microcosm"), but also further explore the lives of the characters ("the macrocosm").

+The final script of the film is a result of a collaborative approach both using the original script and improvisation.

 Casting

 In February 2023 Steven Ogg was revealed to have joined the cast.
 Graham, Robinson, and Walters all reprise their original roles from the film, as do Panthaki, Lamont, Daly, Skylar, Larkai, McMillan, Traylen, and Hoyle.
+An open casting was run, which is how the team found Missy Haysom, who had not acted before.

 Filming

 Filming began in January 2023 in Manchester.

+Whilst the series does not consist of one-shot episodes, the production team endeavoured to retain some long shots which allude to this aspect of the original film, including an opening scene lasting eleven minutes in episode one.
+Unlike the original feature film, which was filmed in a real kitchen, the series was filmed on a set, which allowed for a broader variety of shots.